fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 - **The Scripting System:** The schema tells us about the fields and types the data has so that scripts can read and write the data.

-The new schema system opened the door _all_ of these systems to cleanly interact with each-other, and it helped simplify some of the existing code in the Bones ECS, too.
+The new schema system opened the door to _all_ of these systems to cleanly interact with each-other, and it helped simplify some of the existing code in the Bones ECS, too.

 ### A Unified Framework